sxydh/win-helper/README.md

 Keeps the laptop from entering sleep mode while the application is running.

-* Click The Button To Active
+* Click the button to active

 ### Topmost Window

 Ensures that the application window stays on top of all other windows.

-* Click The Button To Active
+* Click the button to active
 * Ctrl + Shift + Alt + T

 ### Region Screenshot

 Allows users to capture screenshots of specific areas of the screen.

-* Click The Button To Active
+* Click the button to active
-* Select Region
+* Select the region
-* Save To Desktop
+* Save to desktop

+### Compress Image

+Enables you to reduce the file size of images while maintaining lossless quality, ensuring that your images are optimized for storage without compromising their clarity.

+* Input quality in TextBox
+* Click the button to active
+* Select images
+* Save to source path with file name suffix of 'HHmmss'

 ## Suggestions and Future Development